muys1845/DDNSR/README.md

 ### Track1

-1. Download files "Corrupted-tr-x.zip" and "train-target.zip" (mentioned above), then unzip into the "datasets" directory
+1. Download files "Corrupted-tr-x.zip" and "train-target.zip" (mentioned above), then unzip into the "datasets" directory.
 1. Make sure the directory names in the "records.json" file is correct (the naming rules were mentioned above).
-1. Run `python3 train.py -source_name track1 -target_type div2k`
+1. Run `python3 train.py -source_name track1 -target_type div2k`.

 ### Track2